Anjouan Gaming Licence Cost in 2026: The Full Breakdown, Line by Line

 Year 2 and Ongoing: What Renewal Actually Costs

 After the first year, the setup costs drop off.
-What remains is the regulatory annual base and the ongoing corporate maintenance.
+What remains is the regulatory annual base and ongoing corporate maintenance.

-Registered agent continuation: EUR 1,000 to EUR 1,500, depending on your arrangement.
+Registered agent and office continuation EUR 1,000 to EUR 2,000

 How the Anjouan Cost Compares

 The trade-off is regulatory tier and payment processor access.
 Anjouan sits at Tier 3 in the informal industry ranking.
 Major payment processors and card networks treat it with varying degrees of scepticism.
 Some processors will not work with Anjouan-licensed operators at all.
 Others will, with higher reserves or stricter terms.
-If your payment stack is crypto-dominant or you are working with processors who accept Anjouan, this limitation does not affect you materially.
+If your payment stack is crypto-dominant, or you are working with processors who accept Anjouan, this limitation does not affect you materially.

 For operators who understand that trade-off, who are building from a cost-conscious position, and who have a realistic payment processing plan, Anjouan is a legitimate and functional option.
 The licence is real, the regulatory framework exists, and operators hold it without issue.
 The question is whether the limitations fit your specific situation.